fpereiro/dale/readme.md

    - Applies the following `function` to the input: `function (v, k) {return k}` and pushes each result to the `output` array.
    - Returns the `output` array.

+The general idea of this function is quite similar to that of `Object.keys`, but the function accepts inputs of any type.

 ```javascript

 dale.keys ({'foo': true, 'bar': false, 'hip': undefined})